 Turn the scanner back on and scan the barcode below:

 Check the USB connections of your barcode scanner by unplugging it from your Android or iOS device and plugging it back in.

-Make sure Square Register or Square Stand is plugged into the USB accessories hub, and the hub is plugged into a power adaptor.
-Ensure the power adaptor is plugged into an outlet.
+Make sure Square Register or Square Stand is plugged into the USB hardware hub, and the hub is plugged into a power adapter.
+Ensure the power adapter is plugged into an outlet.

 Clear the USB accessory port of debris and dust.

-Plug the barcode scanner into a different port on the USB accessories hub.
+Plug the barcode scanner into a different port on the USB hardware hub.

 If you’re using a barcode scanner with your iPad and Square Stand, find additional troubleshooting tips for USB hardware.

 Note: If you are having trouble pulling up your on-screen keyboard, double-click the power button on the scanner.

 Reset your USB Barcode Scanner

 Under SET DEFAULTS, scan the barcode labeled RETURN TO FACTORY DEFAULTS while your barcode scanner is connected to your device.